Know what are the different types of t-shirts styles and how you can style them. Read in brief about the history of the t shirts as well.

 From trending slogans to customized prints, wear your heart on your sleeves, er, shirt by adding spunk to your monotone outfit.
 Pair it with blue jeans and smart sneakers to balance out the overall look.

-Plain colored t-shirts are the staple of a man’s wardrobe.
+Plain t-shirts are the staple of a man’s wardrobe.
 They are called classic for a reason after all.
 There is nothing more charming than a man donning a white tee that fits to perfection.

 The casual and laid back look of t-shirts have long been experimented with to give us looks like semi-casual and sporty and everything in between.
-The cool thing about t-shirts is that it can be modified in a million ways to create umpteen styles and yet it will retain its essence as a longest standing garment of choice for men.
+The cool thing about different types of t-shirts is that it can be modified in a million ways to create umpteen styles and yet it will retain its essence as a longest standing garment of choice for men.